RiftValleySoftware/RVS_AutofillTextField/README.md

 The widget has been designed to allow a lot of customization, as well as a very simple way to provide the data to be searched.
 It also has the ability to be modified for more advanced data searching.

-The user must actuall select a table row.
+The user must actually select a table row.
 There is no "tab" autofill.
 This is for things like phones, where that doesn't really make sense, and the application may have other plans for the return function.

 ## WHAT PROBLEM DOES THIS SOLVE?